The Martial Compendium 5E

 Martial Superiority

-Maneuvers: Maneuvers are powerful combat abilities that expend superiority dice to typically enhance an attack in some way, or provide another type of powerful benefit.
+Maneuvers: Maneuvers are powerful combat abilities that expend Stamina to typically enhance an attack in some way, or provide another type of powerful benefit.
 As you gain this class feature, you learn three maneuvers from the maneuver list.
 With additional class levels, your learn more maneuvers, as shown in the Fighter table.
 To execute an attack maneuver you must be proficient with any weapon used in conjunction with it.

 You can only use one maneuver per turn.
 When you gain a level in Fighter, you can replace one maneuver you know with a different one.